What's in this article?

 Questions to ask about each of your KPIs

-To validate each KPI, step through, and answer each of these questions.
-Ensure that each team member that comes into contact with the KPI answers these questions:
+To validate each KPI, step through, and answer each question below.
+Ensure that each team member who comes into contact with the KPI answers these questions:

 - What do success and failure look like for each KPI?